- Politics and Social Issues»

 Sharon was stunned, then outraged.
 She ranted and raved at her attorneys and anyone else who would listen.
-A jury hadn’t convicted her on the murder of Patricia Jones, how the hell could they convict her of killing James?
-Hadn't they listen when she told them her daughter had accidentally killed her father?
+A jury hadn’t convicted her on the murder of Patricia Jones, how could they convict her of killing James?
+Hadn't they listened when she told them her daughter had accidentally killed her father?

 Sharon's second trial began on June 29, 1964.
 Unlike the last trial, Sharon took the stand in her own defense this time and put on a spectacular show complete with tears.
 The juror deadlocked, unable to agree on a Sharon's guilt.

 As was now becoming old hat, Sharon was outraged.
 She screamed at her attorneys, her mother, and her former in-laws.
 Everyone was idiots and there was no reason why she should still be trying to defend herself on these ridiculous charges!